markcolexyz/tg_parking_reservations/README.md

 .\parking_reservation_api_test.ps1

-There are tests to test:
+There are the following tests to run:
 - valid and invalid logins
 - available slots on a specific date and date range
-- successful and unsuccessfull bookings
+- successful and unsuccessful bookings

 💡 If you get a permission error, run: